apiraino/apiraino.github.io/content/2020-11-06-software-appreciation-7.md

 During the years JavaScript became more and more widespread, ubiquitous but also more annoying and ... dangerous.
 A lot of tricks and malicious scripts started pestering and tricking users.

 With NoScript this all will disappear.
-Together with half of the websites becoming broken or unusuable :-)
+Together with half of the websites becoming broken or unusable :-)

 NoScript has a very fine-grained blocking mask that allows to singularly block scripts, objects, media files, iframes, `fetch` requests and so on ... but the single most useful one is the ability to allow scripts either permanently or temporarily for that session (and reset the permission grant when the browser is restarted).
 Some scripts might be needed on some websites but not on other.
 If I see that a scripts is used almost everywhere I just add it the permanent whitelist.